eburghar/gil/README.md

 [^1]: My containers build scripts (`Containerfile`) are generally just installing packages (see [A better way to build containers images](https://itsufficient.me/blog/alpine-container/#containerfile-can-be-dumber)).
 The version of the package to install is given by the CI/CD script with an `ARG` directive.
-As a consequence the `Containerfile` is not changing very often, and I can endup having a lot of different versions pointing to the same commit.
+As a consequence the `Containerfile` is not changing very often, and I can end up having a lot of different versions pointing to the same commit.

 ### Basic workflows